ZationServer/zation-documentation/guides/server/controller.md

 ## Create Controller

-In this chapter, I will show you how you can create your controllers and what possibilities you have to configure them.
+This chapter will help you to create your controllers.
+It will explain what possibilities you have to configure them and how they are work.
 We will be beginning by creating a basic skeletal controller structure and add the controller to the app configuration.
-Then I will explain more about the controller configuration and how you can set up the logic of your controller.
+Then you will learn more about the controller configuration and how you can set up the logic of a controller.

 ### Define a Basic Controller

 The controller consists of two parts.
-The first part is the controller configuration where you configure the different layers there are protecting the controller and some basic controller configurations.
+The first part is the controller configuration where you can configure the different layers there are protecting the controller and some basic controller options.
-The second part is the business logic of the controller it describes what happens when the controller gets a request or what the controller should return.
+The second part is the business logic of the controller it describes what happens when the controller gets a request.
-In this subchapter, I will show you where and how you can define these parts and how you can connect your controller to the framework.
+This subchapter will show you where and how you can define these parts and how you can connect your controller to the framework.

 First, we create a controller file.
 To beginning with a basic template, we are using the following command in the terminal: